 So, now that I, too, can come clean about my own beauty

 secret routine, I’ll confess: I’ll never stop.
 There’s a certain je ne sais quoi; call it maybe the satisfaction of knowing that the hair on my face can be controlled.
 After all, aging brings enough things we can’t control, so why not take matters into our own hands when we have the tools to do so?

 After I decided the hair must go, and after trying – unsuccessfully – various methods like waxing (my skin is way too sensitive) and tweezing (are you kidding me?
 Too many hairs to count!), I searched online and found this tool by Panasonic.
-I ended up with an addiction that rivaled my own to mascara, lipstick and blush: this new beauty tool quickly took up permanent residence among my other must-haves.
+I ended up with an addiction that rivaled my own to mascara, lipstick, and blush: this new beauty tool quickly took up permanent residence among my other must-haves.
 It would have been a lot easier if I had left this in the hand of a professional.
 I mean, clinics like the victorian cosmetic institute aren’t there for no reason.
 But seeing as I had purchased the shaver, I was determined to give it a go myself.

 In fact, I was so enthralled with it that I ordered one for my sister and another for my BFF.
 (If you two are reading this, please don’t think I was giving you a hint.
 I wasn’t.
 I was anxious to share my new discovery with you.
 But I’m sure that, if you’re like most other post-50 women out there, you’ll put it to good use.)